Inverse Problems with Learned Forward Operators: PAT

 We continue with experiments with the second approach considered in this chapter, the learned model correction.
 As we have seen in Figure \ref{fig:ForwApprox}, the approximate model introduces artefacts that will cause the gradients to be incorrect, and hence a correction needs to be applied.
 As discussed in \cref{sec:model-correction}, there are several ways to achieve such a model correction, classified into implicit and explicit approaches.
 Here, we will only discuss the explicit corrections.

-The experiments are also conducted on the disc data set and we compare the different approaches for the training procedure: learning a correction for the forward operator only, or corrections for both the forward operator and its adjoint.
-Additionally, we discuss the influence of training only on the data manifold of ground-truth samples $\trim$ or along the trajectory as discussed in \cref{sec:explicit}.
-We note, that these experiments are as presented in \cite{lunz21} and the results are presented in Figure \ref{fig:model_corr}.
-We see that the accurate model, providing the reference reconstruction, with total variation regularisation does produce a reasonably good reconstruction with an average error of 12\% over the 64 test samples, but due to strong limited view artefacts we still have a slight smearing visible.
-The approximate and uncorrected forward operator $\widetilde{A}$ is not capable of producing a sufficiently good reconstruction and results in strong artefacts in the background medium.
+The experiments are also conducted on the disc data set and we compare learning a correction for the forward operator only with corrections for both the forward operator and its adjoint.
+Additionally, we discuss the influence of training only on the data manifold of ground-truth samples $\trim$ or along the trajectory (recursive training) as discussed in \cref{sec:forw-adj-cor}.
+Experiments presented here were first reported in \cite{lunz21}.
+The reconstructions are shown in \cref{fig:model_corr} and the convergence plots in \cref{fig:Conv_plots}.

+In \cref{fig:model_corr} we see that the accurate model with total variation regularisation---our reference solution---produces a reasonably good reconstruction with an average error of 12\% over the 64 test samples, but due to strong limited view artefacts we still have a slight smearing visible.
+The approximate and uncorrected forward operator $\widetilde{A}$ is not able to produce a sufficiently good reconstruction and causes strong artefacts in the background medium.
 This is also reflected in the average reconstruction error of 55\%.
-The classic approximation error method is indeed able to correct the strong artefacts and reaches a relative error of 32\%, but results in a loss of contrast and thus wrong quantitative values.
+The classical approximation error method is indeed able to correct the strong artefacts and reaches a relative error of 32\%, but results in a loss of contrast and thus wrong quantitative values.
 It can be also seen in Figure \ref{fig:Conv_plots} that the convergence is much slower.